-With over three hundred million active monthly users, Instagram can no longer be overlooked.
+With over 1 billion active monthly users, Instagram can no longer be overlooked.

 Between the perceived decline of organic reach and frustration over a “pay to play” model, many are looking for an alternative.